-We understand how serious COVID-19 is and are eager to get our patients vaccinated and treated as soon as possible.
-Our current workflow could change rapidly based on state and federal decisions and available supply.
+We understand how serious COVID-19 is and are eager to get our patients vaccinated and treated.
+Our workflow could change rapidly based on state and federal decisions and available supply.
 Even scheduled appointments may need to be adjusted without much notice.
-We ask for your continued patience and appreciate your understanding as we all navigate this situation together.
+We ask for your continued patience and appreciate your understanding as we all navigate this together.

 COVID-19 Antiviral Treatment:

 Oral and intravenous (IV) antiviral therapies are available to patients at risk for severe disease.
 These medications are not available over the counter and must be prescribed.
 If you are unsure of your eligibility or considered at risk for severe disease, please talk to your physician to see which COVID-19 treatment or medication may be right for you.

 CLICK HERE to learn more.

 The Wisconsin Department of Health Services is offering FREE telehealth treatment appointments for COVID-19 seven days a week from 8 a.m. to 8 p.m.
 CT for eligible patients!
 This program has been extended through December 31, 2023.

 Test positive for COVID-19 and have mild to moderate symptoms which started no more than five days ago.

 Are ages 18 and over.

 Are at risk for developing severe COVID-19 (see link below for qualifying risk factors).